ormle-dev/ormle-standard/README.md

 ## 8. Conformance

-The JSON structure defined in Section 7 constitutes the **normative serialization format** of the Ormle Standard.
+The JSON structure defined in Section 7 constitutes the **normative serialization format** of the GRAM specification.
 Any system that produces or consumes schemas in this format is subject to the conformance requirements below.

 A system is **GRAM-conformant** if it satisfies the following requirements: